Custom package

 If you’re using telethon.events, use get_sender() instead.

-sender_id
+property sender_id

 Returns the marked sender integer ID, if present.